In the macro-fruit era,

 4) Trees need less fertilizer due to their deeper root system.

 5) There is much waste associated with plants that die each year.

-6) Critters can’t readily eat the seed grain or the harvest.
+6) Critters can’t readily eat the harvest.
 Non-flying insects can

 be prevented by spraying insecticide, or putting diatomaceous earth around the trunk.